skyscrapers/documentation/coding_guidelines/docker.md

 Official Debian and Ubuntu images automatically run apt-get clean, so explicit invocation is not required.

-#### APK-ADD
+#### APK
+Apk is the Alpine package manager.

 As per the APT-GET section we recommend to avoid caching the repo index using as example `apk add --no-cache foo`

 At the end of the installation we recommend to remove the build dependencies with `apk --purge del .build-deps` and the cache folder by removing /var/cache/apk/.

 #### ADD or COPY
 Although ADD and COPY are functionally similar, generally speaking, COPY is preferred.
 That’s because it’s more transparent than ADD.
 COPY only supports the basic copying of local files into the container, while ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
 Consequently, the best use for ADD is local tar file auto-extraction into the image, as in ADD rootfs.tar.xz /.